 Basic models can cost as little as $5 to $15 a piece.
 These tend to either be fairly compact (lunch-sized, for instance) or have minimal insulation.
 Mid-range insulated food bags cost roughly $15 to $40.
 These are well insulated options suitable for semi-regular use.
 High-end insulated food bags are priced between $40 and $100.
 These have the best insulation abilities, may be extra large, and are rugged enough for regular use.

 A. If you've read this far, you'll already know that insulated food bags can keep hot food warm, in addition to keeping cold food chilled.
 They're perfect for all kinds of occasions where you might need to transport food without losing its original temperature.
 They can be used in commercial applications, such as by delivery drivers or event caterers, but they're more often bought for recreational use.
 You can use your insulated food bag for your lunch, bringing home takeout, picnics, or events where you want to bring your own food, potlucks, camping trips, or for bringing frozen foods home without them thawing.
 Of course, you can also use an insulated food bag for drinks, so they're great for keeping beer or soft drinks ice cold.

 A. If you put both hot and cold food in the same compartment of an insulated food bag, the hot food would warm up the cold food and the cold food would cool down the hot food, so it's not advisable.
 Stick to one bag for hot food and one bag for cold food, unless you have an insulated food bag with separate, individually insulated compartments.

 A. This depends on the event.
-You should always check whether you're allowed to bring outside food, so that your time and money doesn't go to waste preparing a picnic that you're not allowed to bring into the event you're attending.
+You should always check whether you're allowed to bring outside food, so that your time and money don't go to waste preparing a picnic that you're not allowed to bring to the event you're attending.